Classic Car Club of America: Definition of a Classic car

 In the words of the CCCA:

 "The Classic Car Club of America defines a Full Classic as a “Fine” or “Distinctive” automobile.
 American or foreign built, produced only between 1915 and 1948.
 Many factors come into play but, generally, a Classic was a high-priced, top end vehicle when new and was built in limited quantities.
 No "Mass produced" assembly line vehicles are considered Classics.
 Other factors, including higher engine displacement, custom bespoke coachwork and luxury accessories.
 Mechanical developments such as power brakes, power clutch, and “one-shot” or automatic lubrication systems, help determine whether a car is considered to be a Classic."

 The CCCA is considered to have invented the term classic car, which was coined to describe the vehicles covered by the club's interest.
 While the term is nowadays used to describe any interesting old vehicle, many in the US consider it only properly used to describe vehicles considered eligible for the CCCA.
-This may be considered analogously to the correct usage of 'Classical music' to mean only from a specific historical period, even though many people use the term to mean any orchestral work.

 However, Los Angeles car buff and attorney Robert Gottlieb coined the term "classic car" in his 1951 Motor Trend columns, for the cars many people considered white elephants, then languishing on the back rows of used car lots in any city.
 Today, excluding "associate members," aka wives, the CCCA has only 2,500 members, about its membership in the 1970s.

 In order to avoid ambiguity, the CCCA generally refers to classic cars that are eligible for the CCCA 'CCCA Full Classics', 'CCCA Classics', 'Full Classics', or just capitalizes them as 'Classics'.

 The CCCA has a narrow focus, tending towards only the high-priced cars available in a limited time period.
 Racing cars and serious sports cars are not covered by the CCCA, either.